 There are many facets to this debate, and the calorie thing should not be the only consideration.
 Improving general health and fitness is a combination of many things, not being limited to weight control.
 What about flexibility, heart health, functional strength to perform daily tasks and postural correction, just to name a few.

 There is no argument cardiovascular training will burn more calories in a session.
-However it is worth keeping in mind that when you are actually lifting weights you are burning more calories, it is the rest time needed in strength training that limits the total calories burned in a session.
-Worth noting however is that higher total calories burned doesn’t necessarily translate to greater body shape transformation.
-A well designed strength training routine is likely to have a greater impact on body composition than cardiovascular training on a session for session basis.
+However, it is worth keeping in mind that when you are actually lifting weights you are burning more calories, it is the rest time needed in strength training that limits the total calories burned in a session.
+Worth noting is that higher total calories burned doesn’t necessarily translate to greater body shape transformation.
+A well designed strength training routine is likely to have a greater impact on body composition and shape than cardiovascular training on a session for session basis.
 This is because while it will be burning less total fat content it is simultaneously increasing lean muscle mass (helps out those before and after photos).

 The crucial point above is ‘on a session for session basis’ a drawback with strength training is that your muscles need time to repair themselves.
 So you need longer recovery time between sessions.
 This is where cardiovascular training takes the reins and is able to ensure your calorie burning quest can continue; as it places less demands on the muscles of the body and focuses on your body’s ability to use oxygen you need relatively little recovery time between sessions.
 This allows you to fit extra sessions into your week.
 This is very handy when trying to burn those extra calories.